rlg2161/NTPServer/README.md

 Readme for Bottlenose NTP coding project

-There are essentially two versions of this project.
-I was confused by the instructions (specifically the part which states "the goal of this exercise is to write a SINGLE program which contains a Producer and multiple Consumers").
-I didn't quite understand the exercise, but wrote a program (NTPserver.js) that creates Producer and Consumer objects and has them send messages to each other.
-However, after emailing with Damon, I umderstood that the idea was actually to write a server and a client that run independently.
-As a result, I rewrote my code entirely.
-The previous verion of the project can be seen in commit: 5f4a3ec...
+After a few false starts, I wrote an NTP server and client utilizing TCP servers.

 How it Works:

   This version of the project has 3 programs, Producer.js, Consumer.js and ManageConsumers.js.
-I designed and implemented a set of UDP servers, one of which serves as the Producer and continuously emits time messages until killed (via Ctrl+C) and another which serves as the Cosumer and receives and logs time messages from the producer.
-Producer.js creates the producer server and sends out time messages 1/second to all clients that have connected to it.
-It also waits for keepAlive messages and disconnects any client that hasn't sent a keepAlive message in the last 10 seconds.
-Consumer.js creates a single instance of a consumer.
+I designed and implemented this project as a set of TCP connections.
+The Producer maintains all connections and sends time messages to the clients - the clients simply connect, send a registration and then subsequent keepAlive messages, and print what they hear to console.
+ManageCustomers.js is a wrapper program to create N number of Consumers (where N is a command line arg).

+  Consumer.js creates a single instance of a Consumer.
 This consumer has a randomly generated value between 0-12 that governs how many "keepAlive" messages it will send.
-ManageConsumers.js is a simple program that takes a command line argument and creates that many instances of a consumer.

-  The producer is very simple.
-It broadcasts the time to all of its receipients every second under the server is killed (w/ CTRL + C).
-It also maintains two lists; the first is a list of the port numbers of all of the consumers connected to it and the second is an object that stores the port number of a consumer and the remaining time that consumer will be alive as a key-value pair.
-In the broadcast loop, each consumer is looked up by port number and the remaining time value is decremented.
-If the value is > 0, the normal time message is sent to the client with a 0 appended to the beginning of the message.
-If the value == 0, then a message with the prefix 1 is sent to the consumer.

-  Upon receiving a message, the consumer looks at the prefix.
-If the prefix is 0, it prints the message to console along with the port it is receiving the message on.
-(I interpreted this as the desired "identifier of the thread the Consumer is running in."
-Alternatively, if different processes were actually desired for each Consumer, a simple script could be written to fork a modified version of the manageConsumers program to generate Consumers who were actually running on different threads.
-At this point, their pid's would be the unique identifier.)
-If the prefix is 1, the consumer prints its final time stamp, closes its connection to the producer and then clears its interval timer.

-  The consumer also sends two types of messages.
-When it is created, it sends a registration message - a message prefixed by a 0 to the producer.
-It also sends k keepAlive messages on 5 second intervals - this message is a 1 and the intervalID.
-When the producer receives a message with a 0, it adds that consumer to the lists it curates as described above.
-When it receives a message of a 1, it resets the timer on that Consumer's port number to 10 seconds.
+Upon instantiation, the Consumer sends a registration message to the Producer.
+Subsequently, an interval loop is created and the Consumer sends 1 keepAlive message every five seconds for k iterations.

+  The message from the Producer contains the date, the port the message is being sent to, and a leading 1 or a 0.
+0 indicates a normal message and Consumer prints the port number and the time to console.
+A 1 indicates that it is the last message, so in addition to printing the date string to console, the interval timer that governs the sending of keepAlive messages is also cleared.

+  Producer.js creates a single instance of the Producer.
+The producer listens for connections on port 10000, address '0.0.0.0'.
+On receiving a registration message, it creates a connectionTimes object that contains the client's port number and a counter that governs what type of message to send to that client.
+For each socket, an interval loop is entered that sends a time message.
+The interval id is saved in an array.
+If it is a normal message, the message is prefixed by a 0; if it is the last message, the message is prefixed by a 1.
+The type of message is determined by the value in the connectionTimes object - when that counter == 1 the last message will be sent, otherwise a normal message will be sent.
+Additionally, if it is the last message, the producer closes the socket after sending the message.
+After sending a message, the counter stored in the connectionsTime object is decremented by 1.
+Upon receiving a close message from the client, the interval timer stored in the array is cleared and the connection is removed from the producer's connectionTime object.

 Tests: